EdgeSolution/lirc-itest-oula/README.txt

 -----------
 Run under terminal or console:
 # make

-The binary file of the test software is "lirc-itest", and there is also a config file "lirc.cfg" to define some parameters of test module.
-These two files shall be placed under same directory.

 The test module CPU and MEM call 3rd-party utilities "memtester" and "stresscpu2".
 These utlities shall be placed under the same directory of